 3. How to Earn

-Explain your children how earning money works and its different methods.
-Money doesn’t grow on trees (neither do they come from the hole on the wall).
+Explain to your children how earning money works and discuss its different methods.
+Money doesn’t grow on trees (neither do they come from the hole on the wall!).
 They see the notes bursting from ATM and wallets and imagine there is an endless pile.
-Explain it to them the concept of jobs, services, and payments.Children often take money for granted.
+Explain to them the concept of jobs, services, and payments.Children often take money for granted.
 Teach them to earn and grow money.
 Click To Tweet